niklasf/shakmaty/shakmaty-syzygy/README.md

 Changelog
 ---------

+* 0.2.2
+  - Implement support for wide DTZ values.
+These are required for some long 7 piece endgames.
+  - Fix panic on corrupted table.
 * 0.2.1
   - Should not panic on corrupted tables (even in debug mode).
   - Switch from fnv to fxhash.